© Anna-Karin 2003

 Jim stared at Ryder, with his cofee mug halfway to his mouth.

 "This from the guy who put me through hell!
 You offeneded me back then, very thoroughly.
-I doubt that anything you say can measure up to that."
+I doubt

 Ryder considered what the young man had said, and didn't agree wholy.